AppliedAcousticsChalmers/sound_field_analysis-py/README.rst

 the `Sound Field Analysis Toolbox (SOFiA) toolbox`_, originally by Benjamin Bernschütz\ `[1]`_.
 The main goal of the *sfa* toolbox is to analyze, visualize and process sound field data recorded by spherical microphone arrays.
-Furthermore, various types of testdata may be generated to evaluate the implemented functions.
+Furthermore, various types of test-data may be generated to evaluate the implemented functions.

 The package is pure python and PEP8 compliant (except line-length).